 Division advisors will schedule monitoring visits based on annual program review using a risk rubric.
-Additional visits may be scheduled as a result of issues that come to the division's
+Additional visits may be scheduled as a result of issues that come to the division's attention.

-Commented [HA(1]: Clarification from OCTAE: All entities in a consortium must be "eligible applicants" and must be able to provide evidence of demonstrated effectiveness.
-Also, allowing a new agency to become part of a consortium after a competition may not be "equal access" under WIOA. attention.
 Prior to a monitoring visit, the program will receive a monitoring tool to guide preparation for the monitoring visit and will work with the division advisor on an agenda.
 The risk rubric and monitoring tool are available on the PDE website.